LennonLab/Emergence/README.md

 * **Probabilistic:** Changes to particles, populations, and communities are brought about through random sampling.
 This reflects the stochastic nature of individual responses to environmental conditions, competition, predator-prey interactions, dispersal, etc. Making all processes probabilistic also always greater freedom in how patterns, dynamics, and combinations of traits arise.

-* **Eco-evolutionary:** HydroBIDE incorporate principles and processes from community ecology, biogeography, ecological niche and resource limitation theory, trade-offs from life history theory, population genetics, ecosystem science and nutrient stoichiometry, mass-balance, ecological and evolutionary neutral and nearly-neutral theory, and of course, the theory of evolution by natural selection.
+* **Eco-evolutionary:** HydroBIDE incorporates or will soon incorporate principles and processes from community ecology, biogeography, ecological niche and resource limitation theory, trade-offs from life history theory, population genetics, ecosystem science and nutrient stoichiometry, mass-balance, ecological and evolutionary neutral and nearly-neutral theory, and of course, the theory of evolution by natural selection.

 * **Self-assembling**
 The model is really a platform for modeling, because the user only sets the ranges of values for many parameters and processes the model can potentially include.
 But, when run, the model initiates with random combinations of parameters and processes, including: